TuftsWeatherExtreme/NEXRADTurbulencePrediction/additional_routes/hrrr_atmospheric_model/README.md

 - `hrrr_model.ipynb`: Jupyter Notebook demonstrating the use of the Herbie library to retrieve and obtain data from an HRRR model.

 ## Background
-The HRRR model is an hourly updated weather model that uses [radar-reflectivity data, cloud analysis, and a variety of other weather observations to forecast various atmospheric conditions](https://journals.ametsoc.org/view/journals/wefo/37/8/WAF-D-21-0151.1.xml).
-The HRRR model specializes in predicting precipitation, and it also predicts thunderstorms and severe weather events.
+The HRRR model is an hourly-updating weather model that uses [radar-reflectivity data, cloud analysis, and a variety of other weather observations to forecast various atmospheric conditions](https://journals.ametsoc.org/view/journals/wefo/37/8/WAF-D-21-0151.1.xml).
+The HRRR model specializes in predicting precipitation, including thunderstorms and severe weather events.
 <br>
 Every 15 minutes, the model assimilates radar data that adds detail to the forecasts.
 When it came out in 2014, it had 4x higher resolution (3km grids, 1 hr refresh) than previously used models.
 The model makes predictions for >95 million grid points over the Continental United States (CONUS) and requires a lot of computing power.
 The grid points are not cartesian, but rather a lambert-conformal projection system (https://github.com/blaylockbk/Herbie/discussions/45#discussioncomment-2161984)
 <br>
-As of writing, we’re currently on the 4th edition of the model.
+As of writing, The HRRR model is on its fourth edition.
 This version was released in December 2020.
 <br>

 ## Accessing HRRR Model Runs: